COALAIP/specs/README.md

 The [LCC Framework](http://www.linkedcontentcoalition.org/index.php/rights-data-network/lcc-framework) is a set of documents published by the [Linked Content Coalition](http://linkedcontentcoalition.org/) (short form: LCC) to unify digital rights data management.
 The Framework's key documents are:

 - [Ten targets for the rights data network](http://doi.org/10.1000/290)
 - [The LCC Entity Model](http://doi.org/10.1000/285)
 - [The LCC Rights Reference Model](http://doi.org/10.1000/284)
 - [The LCC Principles of identification](http://doi.org/10.1000/287), May 2016

-In this introducing section, we'll go over each document summarizing their contents briefly to give context and attribution for the following specification.
+In this introductory section, we'll go over each document summarizing their contents briefly to give context and attribution for the following specification.